 His film work includes Hypnotized, Life As We Know It, He’s Just Not That Into You, Duck, Ravenous, Space Marines.

 Onstage he has appeared in New York, Los Angeles, and in regional theaters throughout the country.
-He is the Artistic Director of the Antaeus Theatre Company, Los Angeles’ acclaimed classical theater ensemble, now making their home at the Kiki & David Gindler Performing Arts Center in Glendale.
+He is the Artistic Director of the Antaeus Theatre Company, Los Angeles’ acclaimed classical theater ensemble, where he also produced the Ambie-nominated fiction podcast series The Zip Code Plays.